intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/examples/retrieval/README.md

 >>>top_k [int]: The number of the retrieved documents.
 Default to "1".

->>>search_type [str]: Select a ranking method for dense retrieval from "mmr" or "similarity". "similarity" will return the most similar docs to the input query. "mmr" will rank the docs using the maximal marginal relevance method.
+>>>search_type [str]: Select a ranking method for dense retrieval from "mmr", "similarity" and "similarity_score_threshold". "similarity" will return the most similar docs to the input query. "mmr" will rank the docs using the maximal marginal relevance method. "similarity_score_threshold" will return the mosy similar docs that also meet the threshold.
 Deault to "mmr".

 >>>search_kwargs [dict]: Used by dense retrieval.
-Should be in the same format with {"k":1, "fetch_k":5}. "fetch_k" determines the amount of documents to pass to the ranking algorithm.
+Should be in the same format like {"k":1, "fetch_k":5}. "k" is the amount of documents to return. "score_threshold" is the minimal relevance threshold for "similarity_score_threshold" search. "lambda_mult" is the diversity of results returned by "mmr". "fetch_k" determines the amount of documents to pass to the "mmr" algorithm.
 Default to {"k":1, "fetch_k":5}.
 ```